tmart2322/apex-async-chainable/README.md

 ### With Chainable

-Chaining can be accomplished in a promise-like way...
+Chaining can be accomplished in a promise-like approach...

 ```java
 new ScheduledJob()